-Tree to 30 m.
-Bark light grey, smooth or fissured or exfoliating in plate-like scales or strips. .
-Branchlets reddish brown, slender, virtually glabrous or sparsely scaly.
-Terminal bud ovoid, 0.5–1.5 cm long, reddish brown to tan; bud scales imbricate, scaly, glabrous to pubescent.
-Leaves deciduous, imparipinnate, 20–30 cm long; leaflets (three to) five to seven (to nine), ovate to obovate or elliptic, 4–21 × 2–10 cm, upper surface largely glabrous, scaly when young; lower surface glabrous to pubescent with unicellular and 2–4-armed hairs, large peltate scales and small irregular, round and 4-lobed peltate scales at first, later glabrous; margins finely to coarsely serrate, apex acuminate to narrowly acuminate; lateral petiolules 0–0.1 cm long, terminal petiolules 2–1.8 cm; petiole and rachis glabrous to pubescent; petiole 3–14 cm long.
-Staminate spikes to 13 cm long, glabrous or pubescent.
-Fruits pale to reddish brown, 2–4.5 × 2–3.5 cm, obovoid to globose, splitting to the middle or base; nuts compressed or not.
-Bean 1970.
-Stone & Whittemore 1997, Whittemore 2013.
+Medium tree to 30 m.
+Bark light grey, smooth or fissured or exfoliating in plate-like scales or strips.
+Branchlets reddish-brown, slender, virtually glabrous or sparsely scaly.
+Terminal bud ovoid, 0.5–1.5 cm long, reddish-brown to tan; bud scales imbricate, scaly, glabrous to pubescent.
+Leaves deciduous, imparipinnate, 20–30 cm long; leaflets (3–)5–7(–9), ovate to obovate or elliptic, 4–21 × 2–10 cm, upper surface largely glabrous, scaly when young; lower surface glabrous or sometimes pubescent with unicellular and 2–4-armed hairs, large peltate scales and small irregular, round and 4-lobed peltate scales at first, later glabrous; margins finely to coarsely serrate, apex acuminate to narrowly acuminate; lateral petiolules 0–0.1 cm long, terminal petiolules 2–1.8 cm; petiole and rachis glabrous to pubescent; petiole 3–14 cm long.
+Male catkins to 13 cm long, glabrous or pubescent.
+Fruits pale to reddish-brown, 2–4.5 × 2–3.5 cm, obovoid to globose, splitting to the middle or base; nuts compressed or not.
+(Bean 1976; Stone & Whittemore 1997, Whittemore 2013).

 Distribution Canada Extreme south of Ontario United States Eastern and central states, from Maine and Illinois south to Florida and eastern Texas

 Habitat From wetland margins and flood plains, to well-drained sandy soils, rolling hills and slopes, and thin, dry, rocky soils, 0–800 m.